Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Experiments

-\textbf{Quantitative results of quality comparison on BAPPS} are depicted in \cref{tab:bapps}.
-Our \model surpasses the best traditional method, FSIM, by a large margin ($\sim$10\%).
-We also outperform the best deep-learning-based competitors, LPIPS and DISTS.
-Unlike high-level perception tasks where multi-modal approaches usually lag behind single-modal methods~\cite{lamm}, we show that multi-modal IQA methods can surpass score-based counterparts.
+\textbf{Quantitative results of quality comparison on BAPPS} are depicted in \cref{tab:bapps}a.
+Our \model surpasses the best traditional method, FSIM, by a large margin ($\sim$11\%).
+We also stably outperform the best deep-learning-based competitors, LPIPS and DISTS ($>$2.6\%), even near the human performance.
+We show in \cref{tab:ablation_llm} that the accuracy could be further enhanced with pre-training initialization (but with near $3\times$ training time).
+Unlike high-level perception tasks where multi-modal approaches usually lag behind single-modal methods~\cite{lamm}, we show that multi-modal IQA methods can surpass score-based counterparts in the quality comparison task.
 Nevertheless, the quantitative comparison is not the key issue, we pay more attention to the description and reasoning abilities.

+\textbf{Quantitative results of quality comparison on multiple IQA datasets} are shown in \cref{tab:more_datasets}b.
+In this experiment, we include additional training datasets including PIPAL~\cite{gu2020pipal}, KADID~\cite{kadid}, and CSIQ~\cite{csiq}.
+These datasets consist of reference images and corresponding distorted versions.
+To adapt them to \textit{comparison} task, we reorganize the datasets by randomly selecting a reference image and its two distortions.
+The ground truth is established by comparing the MOS or DMOS of these two distortions.
+The questions and responses are constructed with pre-defined templates.
+During evaluation, besides these datasets' non-overlapped validation split, we also evaluate on unseen benchmarks including TID2013~\cite{tid2013}, LIVE~\cite{live}, LIVE-MD~\cite{livemd}, MDID2013~\cite{mdid}.
+We conduct pair-wise comparison and adopt voting method to transform the bi-classification results to quality scores.
+SRCC and PLCC metrics are reported. \model stably outperforms two baselines, validating its effectiveness across multiple datasets.